syncfusion-content/maui-docs/MAUI/DataGrid/pull-to-refresh.md

     <li> Customize the required properties of the DataGrid and PullToRefresh based on your requirement.</li>
 </ol>

-This is how the final output will look like when hosting a Datagrid control as pullable content.
+This is how the final output will look like when hosting a DataGrid control as pullable content.

 <img alt="TransitionMode SlideonTop" src="Images\pull-to-refresh\net-maui-datagrid-slideontop.gif" width="404"/>